ryanharper007/tester/README.md

 <pre>
  : cd tester/java/roman-numerals-1.3
 </pre>
+4. Build the java project, this will generate all the relevant artefacts.
+<pre>
+ : mvn clean install
-4. mvn clean install, refer to the logs where the rpm is installed.
+ refer to the logs where the rpm is created.
 The usual place for this is.
-<pre>
- : /home/tester/tester/java/roman-numerals-1.3/target/rpm/roman-numerals/RPMS/noarch/roman-numerals-1.3-1.noarch.rpm
+ :/home/tester/tester/java/roman-numerals-1.3/target/rpm/roman-numerals/RPMS/noarch/roman-numerals-1.3-1.noarch.rpm
 </pre>
 5. as root you can reinstall the rpm if you wish.
 <pre>